-SpaceX beats Blue Origin on NASA contract for spacecraft to land astronauts on the moon
+Elon Musk’s SpaceX wins contract to develop spacecraft to land astronauts on the moon

 The contracts for the lunar landers come a year after NASA awarded three initial contracts to Blue Origin, Dynetics and SpaceX.

 In awarding those contracts, NASA said Blue Origin and its team was furthest along and awarded it the largest contract, $579 million.
-Dynetics, which is partnering with the Sierra Nevada Corporation, received $253 million, and SpaceX won $135 million.
+Dynetics, which is partnering with the Sierra Nevada Corp, received $253 million, and SpaceX won $135 million.

-The defeat is a huge blow to Blue Origin, and to Bezos, who has long been fascinated by the moon and has for years wanted to be part of the effort to return there.
+The defeat is a huge blow Blue Origin, and to Bezos, who has long been fascinated by the moon and has for years wanted to be part of the effort to return there.
 He has said that watching Neil Armstrong and Buzz Aldrin walk on the moon when he was 5 years old was “a seminal moment” for him.

 Blue Origin has been pitching its landing system, known as Blue Moon, since 2017, and Bezos has said he would invest in it heavily himself.
 In 2019, Bezos said that the program is “so ambitious that it needs to be done with partners.
 This is the only way to get back to the moon fast.
 We’re not going back to the moon to visit.
 We’re going back to the moon to stay.”